ytsimon2004/neuralib/doc/source/index.rst

     pip install neural-library[segmentation]

-Install pre-commit and linter check by developer
+Install pre-commit and linter check (For developer only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: console